Your Blue Box is collected weekly.

-Shredded paper is not accepted for recycling at our Waste & Recycling Centre, however, small quantities can be included in your food waste bin.
+Shredded paper is not accepted for recycling at our Material Handling Facility, however, small quantities can be included in your food waste bin.
 Shredded paper placed in your Blue Box can pose issues with the sorting machinery.
 Shredded paper strands are deemed too short by our recycled paper manufacturers.
 Alternatively you can use shredded paper for pet and animal bedding, or you can compost this at home.

 Why do you need to flatten your cardboard boxes?

-Cardboard boxes need to flattened and broken down into a managable size, (less than 70x70cm) in order for the crew to deposit it in the collection vehicle.
+Cardboard boxes need to flattened and broken down into a managable size, (less than 70x70cm) in order for the crew to deposit it into the collection vehicle.
 If boxes are bigger than 70cm and are not flattened these will not be collected.
 Alternatively, you can also take larger boxes to Spacewaye or other local amenity sites.

 What happens to the collected paper?

 The collection crew sort the mixed paper and card into seperate compartments on the collection vehicle.
-At the Materials Handling Facility (Southall Lane) the paper and cardboard are baled seperately and sold on to reprocessing mills.
+At the Materials Handling Facility in Southall Lane the paper and cardboard are baled seperately and sold on to reprocessing mills.